Why do sunroof seals shrink? The science behind seal degradation

 - More opportunities for failure points

-As automakers push to reduce costs while meeting aggressive weight targets, some have moved away from premium EPDM (Ethylene Propylene Diene Monomer) rubber to less expensive compounds that may not have the same longevity.
+As automakers push to reduce cost while meeting aggressive weight targets, some have moved away from premium EPDM (Ethylene Propylene Diene Monomer) rubber to less expensive compounds that may not last as long.

-Modern vehicles are built with extremely precise tolerances.
-While this improves fit and finish, it also means there's less room for error.
-A seal that shrinks even 2-3mm can create a noticeable gap, whereas older vehicles had more forgiving designs.
+Modern vehicles are built to very precise tolerances.
+That improves fit and finish, but it also leaves less room for error.
+A seal that shrinks even 2-3mm can open a noticeable gap, whereas older vehicles had more forgiving designs.

-Today's consumers expect their vehicles to be whisper-quiet at highway speeds.
-This has led to seal designs that prioritize initial performance over long-term durability, sometimes resulting in materials that perform exceptionally when new but degrade more quickly over time.
+Today's owners expect a whisper-quiet cabin at highway speed.
+That has pushed seal designs to prioritize initial performance, sometimes with materials that perform beautifully when new but degrade more quickly over time.

-While a small gap might seem harmless, it can lead to serious and expensive problems over time.
-Understanding how sunroof drainage systems work explains why even minor gaps are a major concern.
+A small gap might seem harmless, but it can lead to serious and expensive problems over time.
+Understanding how the drainage system works explains why even a minor gap is a major concern.

-Sunroofs are designed to allow some water penetration—this is normal.
-Water that gets past the outer seals is supposed to be channeled into a gutter system and then directed to drain tubes that carry it safely away from the vehicle.
-This system works flawlessly when seals are intact.
+Sunroofs are designed to allow some water past the outer seal.
+That water is meant to flow into a gutter and then into drain tubes that carry it safely away from the vehicle.
+The system works flawlessly when the seals are intact.

-- Leaves, twigs, and organic matter can enter through gaps
+- Leaves, twigs, and organic matter enter through the gap

 - Pollen and fine dust accumulate in the drainage channels